-When the government started cracking down on protestors in Turkey in 2013, a performance artist known as "Standing Man" (or in Turkish, Duran Adam) note real name Erdem Gündüz responded by simply walking into Taksim Square, putting his hands in his pockets, and silently standing motionless.
+- When the government started cracking down on protestors in Turkey in 2013, a performance artist known as "Standing Man" (or in Turkish, Duran Adam) note responded by simply walking into Taksim Square, putting his hands in his pockets, and silently standing motionless.
 Gradually onlookers started to join him, eventually sparking a series of similar demonstrations.
 Turkish officials remarked, "This is not an act of violence.
 We cannot condemn it."

-American conscientious objectors would often enlist as smoke jumpers during World War IIto prove that they were not slackers.
+- American conscientious objectors would often enlist as smoke jumpers during World War II to prove that they were not slackers.
 As most fit young men were gone off to war the forest service was very glad to have them.
 Some British conscientious objectors volunteered as Bevin boys to work in coal mines for similar reasons.

-Malala Yousafzai, the young Pakistani school girl who survived an assassination attempt on her by the Taliban is one.
+- Malala Yousafzai, the young Pakistani school girl who survived an assassination attempt on her by the Taliban is one.
 She said in an interview about the Taliban still coming after her, if they did, while her first instinct would be to take her shoes off to hit the assassin, she realized this would make her just like him, so she would sit there and ask for a chance to explain her choices and beliefs.
-Once she said her peace and he didn't wish to speak in response, she would not fight him if he still wanted to shoot her.
+Once she said her piece and if he didn't wish to speak in response, she would not fight him if he still wanted to shoot her.
 The result of this?
-She's become one of the biggest figureheads for advancement of women's rights and education, and was even nominated for a Nobel Peace Prize.
+She's become one of the biggest figureheads for advancement of women's rights and education, and even became the youngest recipient of a Nobel Peace Prize.